-World Sepsis Day was held on 13 September and involved events and webinars across the world aimed at spreading awareness of a disease that kills more people each year globally than breast cancer, prostate cancer and AIDS combined.
+World Sepsis Day is held on 13 September each year and involves events and webinars across the world aimed at spreading awareness of a disease that kills more people each year globally than breast cancer, prostate cancer and AIDS combined.

 What is Sepsis?

 Sepsis is a common and potentially life-threatening bacterial infection of the blood that occurs when the body’s immune response to an infection damages its own tissues and organs, resulting in widespread inflammation, swelling and blood clotting.

 Sepsis can be caused by a huge range of common bacteria.
 Although it can be triggered by an infection in any part of the body, the most common infection sites include the stomach, pelvis, urinary tract and lungs.

 Sepsis can affect anyone but the very young and old as well as those who are diabetic, pregnant or are recovering from surgery or those whose immune systems are compromised such as people with HIV, leukaemia, or cancer, are particularly vulnerable.

 Types of infection commonly associated with sepsis include:

 - Skin infections such as cellulitis

 Sometimes it isn’t possible to locate the specific infection and source of sepsis.
 But if it is not recognised early and treated promptly, sepsis can cause a significant decrease in blood pressure.
 This can mean blood supply is restricted to vital organs such as the heart, brain and kidneys, all of which can lead to shock, multiple organ failure, severe disability and death.